OffsetMods538/Github-Resourcepack-Manager/docs/tutorials/configuration/mod-configuration.md

 ### packUpdateMessage
 !!! info ""
     Type: `String`
-    Default Value: `"Server resourcepack has been updated!\nPlease rejoin the server to get the most up to date pack."`
+    Default Value: `"Server resourcepack has been updated!\nPlease click {packUpdateCommand} to get the most up to date pack."`
     May be null: `no`
 This message will be displayed after an update to the resource pack.
 It can contain color codes (including hex), new lines and information about the commit, which you can read more about [here](../../reference/update-message.md).
+It may also contain the special placeholder `{packUpdateCommand}`, which will be replaced by a clickable button saying `[HERE]` (eg `Click [HERE] to update!`) which will download the latest pack to the client.

 ### packUpdateMessageHoverMessage
 !!! info ""